DataBiosphere/toil/docs/python/developing.rst

 line arguments.
 Running this program with ``--help`` will print the full list of options.

-Alternatively an existing :class:`argparse.ArgumentParser` object can have Toil command line options added to it with the :func:`toil.job.Job.Runner.addToilOptions` method.
+Alternatively, any existing :class:`argparse.ArgumentParser` object can have Toil command line options added to it with the :func:`toil.job.Job.Runner.addToilOptions` method.
+However, if it is not also a :class:`configargparse.ArgParser`, it will not read the Toil config file or the environment variables that Toil specifies as alternatives to command-line options, which may lead to unexpected behavior.

 Resuming a Workflow